Lab 01 - Agile Planning and Management using GitHub

 Exercise 2: Create and manage project board items

-In this exercise, you will create and manage project board items
+In this exercise, you’ll create and manage project board items

 Note: There are two basic ways of adding items to a project board.
 You can create an item draft or add an item representing an existing issue in a GitHub repository.